 Computer Science & Engineering

-Shyam Gollakota is a Torode Professor and leads the Networks and Mobile Systems Lab at the University of Washington's Paul G. Allen School of Computer Science & Engineering.
-His research covers a variety of topics, including mobile machine learning, networking, human-computer interaction, battery-free computing and mobile health.
+Shyam Gollakota is a Washington Research Foundation and Thomas J. Cable Endowed Professor and leads the Mobile Intelligence Lab at the University of Washington's Paul G. Allen School of Computer Science & Engineering.
+His research covers a variety of topics, including machine learning for mobile systems, mobile health, networking, human-computer interaction and battery-free computing.
 He works across multiple disciplines at the University including Computer Science, Electrical Engineering, Mechanical Engineering, biology and the School of Medicine.
-His work has been licensed by ResMed Inc, led to three startups, Jeeva Wireless, Sound Life Sciences and Wavely Diagnostics, and is in use by millions of users.
+His work has been licensed by ResMed Inc, his startup Sound Life Sciences acquired by Google, and is in use by millions of users.
 His lab also worked closely with the Washington Department of Agriculture to wireless track the invasive "murder" hornets, which resulted in the destruction of the first nest in the United States.

 To learn more about Shyam and his work, visit his website.